TulipaEnergy/TulipaProfileFitting.jl/docs/src/93-example.md

 profile_values = df.electricity
 ```

-The current capacity factor (e.g., mean value) can be determined using the following command:
+The current capacity factor of full load hours (e.g., mean value) can be determined using the following command:

 ```julia
 current_cp = round(sum(profile_values)/8760;digits=2)
 ```

-Let's define a new capacity factor as 0.6
+Let's define a new capacity factor of full load hours as 0.6

 ```julia
 target_cp = 0.6